ereigner/Python-Binary-Heaps-and-Queues/README.md

-# Python-Binary-Heaps-and-Queues
+# Python Projects
-This is a lab assignment I worked on while taking a Python programming course.
-Near the end of the semester we learned about binary heaps, AVL sorting trees, and queues.
+This is an accumulation of all my projects completed while taking a Python course.
+It covered OOP, an infix to postfix calculator, binary heaps, AVL sorting trees, and queues.